Remi-Gau/matlab_clean_code_workshop/doc/refactoring.md

 <!-- !!! quote "Martin Fowler"

     Comments are a failure.
     We must have them because we cannot always figure out how to express ourselves without them, but their use is not a cause for celebration.

 !!! quote "Tim Ottinger"

     - Comments are for things that cannot be expressed in code.
     - Comments which restate code must be deleted.
     - If the comment says what the code could say, then the code must change to make the comment redundant. -->

 ### Duplication

 - [ ] Extract function, test and commit.

 ### Excessive nesting

 - [ ] Remove the try-catch in `Analyse.m`, test, commit.

 - [ ] Remove one level of nesting in the main loop of `Analyse.m`, by continuing the loop if short reaction time, test, commit.

 ### Magic numbers

 - [ ] Create a constant, test and commit.

-- Use English for code and comments
-- Avoid single letter variable names

 ### Long functions